 Sofia is also unusual in that she's been given official citizenship in Saudi Arabia and the United Nations title of "Innovation Champion".

 Sofia is capable of answering a multitude of questions and is learning too.
 Is she a vision of the future?

 ASIMO is a humanoid robot that Honda has been developing for over a decade.
 It features hand dexterity as well as the ability to run fast, hop, jump, run backward, and climb and descend stairs.
 ASIMO can also recognise the faces and voices of multiple people speaking and can accurately predict what you'll do next.

 Pepper is a Japanese humanoid robot that can sense emotion and exhibit its own feelings.
 After going on sale in Japan, the robot made by Softbank was sold out in just a minute.
-Granted, there were only 1,000 to be bought, but they are not cheap.
 Pepper costs the equivalent of £1,000 plus a £125 monthly fee.

 Tokyo-Mitsubishi UFJ is Japan's biggest bank, and it employ robots.
 Aldebaran Robotics' Nao is a bipedal android that costs around $8,000.
 You can see one at UFJ's flagship branch near Tokyo station.
 Nao speaks Japanese, English, and Chinese and can answer your questions about how to open a bank account and more.

 Read more: Aldebaran Nao (source)